A very short note on the (rational) graded Hori map: Two equivalent rational gerbes

 Now, let us go back to our DGCA $A$ endowed with a DGCA morphism $\Abtfold \overset{f}{\to} A$.
 To avoid confusion, let us denote by $e_{1L}$ and $e_{1R}$ the additional degree 1 generators in the extensions $A_L:=A_{f(x_{2L})}$ and $A_R:=A_{f(x_{2R})}$ of $A$, respectively.
 By the above proposition, and looking at $f$ both as a morphism from $(\Abtfold,p_L)$ to $(A,f_L)$ and as a morphism from $(\Abtfold,p_R)$ to $(A,f_R)$, we end up with distinguished $3$-cocycles

 and again, we can define extensions of $A_L$ and $A_R$ by trivialising the above $3$-cocycles.
-We define the \emph{left rational gerbe} $\mathcal{G}_L$ and the \emph{left rational gerbe} $\mathcal{G}_R$ of the rational $T$-configuration $f$ as the DGCAs
+We define the \emph{left rational gerbe} $\mathcal{G}_L$ and the \emph{right rational gerbe} $\mathcal{G}_R$ of the rational $T$-configuration $f$ as the DGCAs

 Again, to avoid confusion, we denote by $\xi_{2L}$ and $\xi_{2R}$ the additional degree $2$ generators of $\mathcal{G}_L$ and $\mathcal{G}_R$ as extensions of $A_L$ and of $A_R$, respectively.
 Both $\mathcal{G}_L$ and $\mathcal{G}_R$ are extensions of $A$ (since both $A_L$ and $A_R$ were extensions), and this tower of extensions of $A$ can be depicted in the diagram